NIEM/NIEM.github.io/movement/json-schema-output/index.md

 ---
-title: NIEM Movement and JSON Schema
+title: Movement and JSON Schema
 ---

 We’re Looking for YOUR Feedback on NIEM JSON